DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 > All these costs assume you've managed to keep your car.
 >
-> We tend to forget cars are difficult to keep and easy to lose.
+> Don't forget: cars are difficult to keep and easy to lose.

 [Auto theft in Dallas is at a record high and climbing](https://www.cbsnews.com/texas/news/auto-theft-reports-hitting-new-highs-in-north-texas/), with 13,412 cars and trucks stolen in 2022 in Dallas alone.
 Last week, I went out to dinner with three friends, and all of them had their car towed, totaled, or both within the last year; only one of the three managed to get their car back, and that's who drove the other two that night.